nypublicradio/unettest/docs/blog/unettest.md

 ## The Monolith and the Microservice

-We have a monolith that does all sorts of things.
-We are excising one piece of it to turn into a microservice with the goal of eventually putting the whole monolith down.
+We have a Monolith that does all sorts of things.
+We are excising one piece of it to turn into a Microservice with the goal of eventually putting the whole Monolith down.

 We have a playout system (actually, two systems) used by our radio teams that sends us an update every few minutes.
 These requests come in through our NGINX server and are typically routed to the Monolith.
-For now and into the forseeable future, we want to support both the monolith and the microservice.
+For now and into the forseeable future, we want to support both the Monolith and the Microservice.
 As a DevOps engineer on staff, I was asked to go write a rule in our NGINX configuration to mirror the requests--they should go to both the Microservice and the Monolith.
 This way, the Monolith would continue to work while the